tfest-dev/local-agent-core/README.md

 this function can be swapped or extended to use a concrete TTS engine (e.g. edge-tts, ElevenLabs, local speech synthesis).

+### Web UI (Optional)
+A minimal Flask-based web interface for interacting with the agent:

+- Chat-style interface
+- Route alias selection
+- Clear branding placeholders so client-specific themes can be applied

 ---

 ## Goals of the Project